UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 31.07 - 04.08.2023

+**NFT Staking HUB**

+* Conversion of locks - in progress;
+* Data based on the mainnet data corrected.
+Formula for the second version of staking and for gaming nft adjusted.
+* Changing of the parser for the second version of the staking contract - in progress;
+Bridges
+* Implementation of a logging system - in progress;
+Blockscout
+* Ultron team redeployed  node and finished tests .
+Will be uploaded to the test network;
+UltronScanner:
+* Redesign of ulxscan - estimated, started;
+UltronSwap:
+* The redesign is estimated and UltronSwap website front is preparing for it

 ## Ultron foundation updates from 24.07 - 28.07.2023

 **NFT Staking HUB**
-Data transfer to a new smart contract in mainnet. in progress;
+* Data transfer to a new smart contract in mainnet. in progress;
-Fix transaction re-processing - Completed;
+* Fix transaction re-processing - Completed;
-Execution of the high level tests for staking v1 and detailed tests for staking v2 in progress;
+* Execution of the high-level tests for staking v1 and detailed tests for staking v2 in progress;
-Checking data for all types of NFT gaming packages (regular task) - in progress;
+* Checking data for all types of NFT gaming packages (regular task) - in progress;
-Updating the сelery branch - in progress;
+* Updating the сelery branch - in progress;

 **UltronSwap**
-Ultronswap movement from AWS to Cloudflare - Completed;
+* Ultronswap movement from AWS to Cloudflare - Completed;
-Check all subgraphs and fix logic when lagging behind - Completed;
+* Check all subgraphs and fix logic when lagging behind - Completed;
-vULX (liquid staking) - preparing specs in progress;
+* vULX (liquid staking) - preparing specs in progress;

 **UltronBridge**
-Frontend: get data from backend - Сompleted
+* Frontend: get data from the backend - Сompleted
-Archiving instances from bridge to aws - Completed
+* Archiving instances from the bridge to aws - Completed

 **Ecosystem**
-Validators update - Completed;
+* Validators update - Completed;
-Balance monitoring dashboard preparation - in progress;
+* Balance monitoring dashboard preparation - in progress;
-Vault monitoring preparation - in progress;
+* Vault monitoring preparation - in progress;
-Deployment of Tron API to k8s - in progress;
+* Deployment of Tron API to k8s - in progress;
-Ansible deployment configuration (regular task) in progress;
+* Ansible deployment configuration (regular task) in progress;
-Deploy internal mainnet-ultron API - in progress;
+* Deploy internal mainnet-ultron API - in progress;
-Delete old resources from AWS - Completed;
+* Delete old resources from AWS - Completed;
-SAFE INIT INFRA3 - in progress;
+* SAFE INIT INFRA3 - in progress;

 ## Ultron foundation updates from 17.07 - 21.07.2023